dvanaria/micromite_projects/README.md

     sensors and more.

-    You can use the Micromite as the intelligence inside any project that requires a medium speed microcontroller but without the hassle of programming in a complex language.
+    You can use the Micromite as the intelligence inside any project that requires a medium speed microcontroller but without the hassle of programming in a complex language."

 The projects in this repository relate to a minimal breadboard setup that has just a PIC32 chip, a battery pack to supply power, and an FTDI chip that allows a USB connection to a modern computer. ![image](https://github.com/dvanaria/micromite_projects/assets/14303838/2ea1959f-071b-4436-a6c3-5d56a6057c80)

 The MMBASIC software running on the microcontroller is interfaced using a terminal emulator such as TeraTerm running on the connected computer.
 This setup is like a "modern retro computer" that has the following specs:

-    59 KB of Program Memory space (held in non-volitile Flash storage) 52 KB of Program Data space to hold program variables and data 50 MHz processor
+    59 KB of Program Memory space (held in non-volitile Flash storage) 52 KB of Program Data space to hold program variables and data (RAM) 50 MHz processor

-The terminal is connected via a 38,400 baud connection, and since this is a text-only display interface, none of the graphics commands of MMBASIC are available here.
+The terminal is connected via a 38400 baud connection, and since this is a text-only display interface, none of the graphics commands of MMBASIC are available with this particular (breadboard) setup.